daniel-kun/cryptography-primer.info/docs/hash_sign_mac.md

 Hashes, MACs and digital signatures have a few things in common:

-- They can be used to validate the "integrity" of a message - this means that you can be sure that the message is the same as the one providing you the hash, signature or MAC wanted to give you.
+- They can be used to validate the "integrity" of a message - this means that you can be sure that the message was not corrupted if it matches the hash, signature or MAC that you compare it with.
 - The original message can not be extracted from them
 - Hence, they __don't__ encrypt messages and are not encryption algorithms